As well as great music, dance and workshops, we also organise other activities during the Priddy Folk Festival.

 Mark has drawn on many traditions and practices of Qigong to create his own Magpie Qigong style.
 Feel energised with Chinese health exercises, relax, stretch and flow.

-Come and be part of a lovely service in our beautiful 13th century village church.
-All are welcome to join in the service and to sing hymns with The Somerset Russets.
+A service in our beautiful 13th century village church.
+All are welcome to join in and to sing with the Somerset Russets.

 Guided walks

-Meet at the Festival Office on the Green.
-Please arrive five minutes before the start.
 The walks will involve some stiles and rough paths, and may be unshaded so bring a sun hat and water if it is hot.
-Free.
+Free!

 Dr Jodie Lewis is a prehistorian at the University of Bradford who has particular interests in the Neolithic, Mesolithic and Bronze Age.
 Currently Jodie is running the Priddy Environs Project – the parish contains a wealth of archaeological sites ranging from earlier prehistory to the 20th century, including funerary and ritual sites, settlements, agricultural structures and mining remains.
 Come and walk with Jodie whilst she talks about what her extensive research tells us about this significant landscape.